-Aspect Commitment Aboriginal heritage Aboriginal sites • A pre-clearance survey will be undertaken to ensure that any scarred trees in the Stage 8 area are identified and recorded. • Procedures will be implemented to ensure there is no inadvertent harm to buried rock shelter Procedures will be implemented if human skeletal remains are discovered.
-Management measures will be implemented so that the quarry machinery avoids impacting buried sandstone features.
-If new Aboriginal sites are discovered during soil extraction or revegetation of the Stage 8 area they will be assessed by an archaeologist and any new sites will be recorded on Aboriginal Heritage Information Management System (AHIMS).
-Biodiversity, A full-time rehabilitation specialist will be employed by the quarry. restoration and Measures to minimise the project's biodiversity impacts will be: rehabilitation Avoid - avoidance of direct impacts on critically endangered ecological communities, namely Shale/Sandstone Transition Forest in the Sydney Basin Bioregion and Cumberland Plain Woodland in the Sydney Basin Bioregion.
-It is proposed that the development consent for the Stage 3 area is modified so there is no quarrying in this area, avoiding the approved clearing of 5.68 ha of an endangered ecological community, River Flat Eucalypt Forest on coastal floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions that would have otherwise occurred. • Minimise: each substage will be less than 1.07 ha and the active extraction area will be about 0.33 ha; and once extraction in each part of the sub-stage is complete, the area will be progressively rehabilitated so about 33% of the sub-stage will be bare sand and soil and about 66% will be combination of existing vegetation and the area being rehabilitated.
-Mitigate - measures have been proposed to mitigate the clearing of native vegetation, loss of hollow-bearing trees, fauna injury and mortality and erosion and sedimentation (Table 4.1 in E Appendix I and Section 6.5 in the Supplementary Biodiversity Assessment (EMM [Ward] 2019b).
-Offset - biodiversity offsets will be provided in accordance with the Supplementary Biodiversity Assessment (EMM [Ward] 2019b).
-Extraction will be setback from the river as follows: • The lower riverbank will be retained below the 64 mAHD contour and remain untouched (except for hand removal of weeds, felling of non-native trees leaving the roots in place, and very selective herbicide application). • The riverbank will also be retained in a horizontal setback that extends at least 10 m (measured horizontally) inland from the 64 mAHD contour (the horizontal setback area).
-Where there are trees within the 10-m wide setback, the width of the setback will be furthe increased so that edge of the setback area/start of extraction area is at least 7.5 m (measure horizontally) from the trunk of these trees.
+A full-time rehabilitation specialist will be employed by the quarry.

+Measures to minimise the project's biodiversity impacts will be:

+- Avoid avoidance of direct impacts on critically endangered ecological communities, namely Shale/Sandstone Transition Forest in the Sydney Basin Bioregion and Cumberland Plain Woodland in the Sydney Basin Bioregion.
+It is proposed that the development consent for the Stage 3 area is modified so there is no quarrying in this area, avoiding the approved clearing of 5.68 ha of an endangered ecological community, River Flat Eucalypt Forest on coastal floodplains of the NSW North Coast, Sydney Basin and South East Corner Bioregions that would have otherwise occurred. - Minimise: - each substage will be less than 1.07 ha and the active extraction area will be about 0.33 ha; and - once extraction in each part of the sub-stage is complete, the area will be progressively rehabilitated so about 33% of the sub-stage will be bare sand and soil and about 66% will be a combination of existing vegetation and the area being rehabilitated. - Mitigate measures have been proposed to mitigate the clearing of native vegetation, loss of hollow-bearing trees, fauna injury and mortality and erosion and sedimentation (Table 4.1 in EA Appendix I and Section 6.5 in the Supplementary Biodiversity Assessment (EMM [Ward] 2019b). - Offset biodiversity offsets will be provided in accordance with the Supplementary Biodiversity Assessment (EMM [Ward] 2019b).

+Extraction will be setback from the river as follows:

+- The lower riverbank will be retained below the 64 mAHD contour and remain untouched (except for hand removal of weeds, felling of non-native trees leaving the roots in place, and very selective herbicide application). - The riverbank will also be retained in a horizontal setback that extends at least 10 m (measured horizontally) inland from the 64 mAHD contour (the horizontal setback area). - Where there are trees within the 10-m wide setback, the width of the setback will be further increased so that edge of the setback area/start of extraction area is at least 7.5 m (measured horizontally) from the trunk of these trees.